DanielJBailey/FreeCodeCamp--Algorithm-Solutions/README.md

 ## 8. Finders Keepers
 Create a function that looks through an array (first argument) and returns the first element in the array that passes a truth test (second argument).
 If no element passes the test, return undefined.

+## 9. Boo who
+Check if a value is classified as a boolean primitive.
+Return true or false.
+Boolean primitives are true and false.

+## 10. Title Case a Sentence
+Return the provided string with the first letter of each word capitalized.
+Make sure the rest of the word is in lower case.
+For the purpose of this exercise, you should also capitalize connecting words like "the" and "of".